The birth control patch is a thin, beige, 1¾-inch (4½-centimeter)

 can increase a girl's risk of certain side effects, which is why health professionals

 advise those who use the patch not to smoke.

 The side effects that some women have while using the patch are similar to those

 experienced with the birth control pill.
 These may include:

 nausea, headaches, dizziness, and breast tenderness

-blood clots (these are rare in women under 35 who do not smoke, but there may
+blood clots (rare in women under 35 who do not smoke, but there may be a higher

 Other possible side effects seen in patch users include: